davidcortesortuno/paper-2016-Cortes-etal-Thermal-stability-and-topological-protection-of-skyrmions/README.md

 ``D=0.721 meV``, we need to first run the corresponding **Skyrmion collapse** simulation and then the ``initiate_simulation_climbing-15_k1e4.sh`` script, which uses the 15th image of the band as climbing image.

+# Docker

+This repository also contains a Docker file to run a simple example or all the simulations to completely reproduce the data from the paper.
+We provide in the main folder a `Makefile` to automatically-easily run them.

+When trying to run any of the simulations, the first step of the script is to build a Docker container with Fidimag installed on it, together with all the necessary tools to produce the plots.
+You can take a look at the ``Makefile`` in the ``docker/`` folder for details.

+By default, the simulations run with OpenMP using 2 threads.

+## Example

+A simple example produces the data for the case of a DMI constant of ``D = 0.721 meV`` (equivalent to ``D = 3.2 mJ m**-2``).
+This can be called as simply as

+    make example

+These simulations reproduce the three afore mentioned transitions and two kind of plots for every case.
+One of the plots shows the energy band for the last step of the NEBM and the other is a sequence of snapshots of the NEBM band images, which shows the skyrmion destruction process.
+Specifically, the snapshots are the magnetisation field coloured according to the out of plane component (``z``) of the spins.
+The figures are saved in the ``nebm_figures`` folder.

+Be aware that the system has a significant number of spins, thus the simulations will take a while to finish.

+## Paper data

+To obtain the paper data, running the three different simulations for every DMI value mentioned in the publication, the instruction is just to run

+    make run_all

+This process will probably take a couple of weeks to finish.
+If you want to use more than 2 threads for OpenMP, just edit the line in ``docker/Dockerfile`` which says `ENV OMP_NUM_THREADS=2``.

+Every energy band will be plotted in separate files, but if you want to plot all the DMI cases (for a single transition) in a single file, you can call the plot library with `python plot/plot_energy_bands.py --D_list 26 28 32 ...`` for example.
+See the plot library for more details.